 Sarah Appleton, PE, SE

 Sarah received her Bachelor of Architectural Engineering and Master of Architectural Engineering from Kansas State University.
-She is a licensed Professional Engineer in Georgia and…View Profile
+She is a licensed Structural Engineer in Georgia and…View Profile

 We’re excited to announce two new changes to kickoff 2021!
 As of January 1, Howell & Vancuren has joined Wallace Engineering, adding landscape architecture to the services we offer.
 Learn more about Howell & Vancuren here.